Allan Oviedo & Family - Don Joel Micromill, Costa Rica

 The Don Joel Micromill

-Allan has now been running the Don Joel Micromill for over a decade, managing operations alongside his son Ignacio.
-Among ten siblings, Allan is one of five involved in coffee, and one of his brothers owns a neighbouring farm that also supplies cherries to the mill.
-The micromill sits just below Volcán Poás, bordering the Grecia Forest Reserve, and is surrounded by steep, rocky terrain and lush coffee trees.
-The location offers stunning views and a unique microclimate that contributes to the distinctive flavour profiles of Allan’s coffees.
+Allan has now been running Don Joel for well over a decade, managing operations alongside his son Ignacio.
+Among ten siblings, Allan is one of five involved in coffee, and one of his brothers owns a neighbouring farm that also supplies cherry to the mill.
+The micromill sits just below Volcán Poás, bordering the Grecia Forest Reserve, surrounded by steep, rocky terrain and lush coffee trees.
+Getting there requires a truck – the roads are rough – but the views are something else.
+His success at auction and competition has enabled Allan to reinvest in the farms, buying back the remainder of his father's land and expanding plantings of Villa Sarchí, Typica, and SL28.

 Finca La Cumbre